magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 Elapsed time: 27.700 sec
 ```

-This is the first time we used the `http-kit` asynchronous web server
+This is the first time we explicitly used the `http-kit` asynchronous
-and as you see the `tdd` task first downloaded and then started
+web server and as you see the `tdd` task first downloaded and then
+started it.

+> NOTE 3: actually the `reload` tasks internally uses `http-kit` to
+> establish a websocket connection with the browser, but it it uses an
+> older release of it.

-it.
-The `-v` option correctly instructed the `watch` subtask to set
+The `-v` option correctly instructed the `watch` subtask
-its mode to `verbose`.
-If you now modify one of the watched file
+to set its mode to `verbose`.
+If you now modify one of the watched
-(e.g., `modern_cljs/shopping/validators_test.cljc`), you'll see the
+file (e.g., `modern_cljs/shopping/validators_test.cljc`), you'll see
-`watch` verbose option at work:
+the `watch` verbose option at work:

 ```clj
 (deftest validate-shopping-form-test